mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 **Question:** Hojo-san?
 Is the desire for perfect peace and harmony a human desire?

-**Katagiri:** Yes...
+**Katagiri Roshi:** Yes...
 You mean seeking for perfect peace and harmony?
 Yes, it is also human desire.
 So you have to deal with [it] carefully, okay?
 What is *real* peace, *real* harmony?
 But without your desire, you cannot seek.

 But [...] constantly your effort must be focused on real peace.
 That is called *bendo*.